 - Social & Behavioral Sciences (SBS)

-This PhD in Population Health Sciences is primarily intended for students likely to pursue careers in academia in these Fields of Study or in departments related to population health, or in research-related positions outside of academia.
-In addition to nurturing the development of the next generation of population health researchers and scientists, the program provides opportunities for students to build scientific communication and mentoring and teaching skills – while all along, building lasting connections across students, alumni, and faculty at our world-renowned Harvard University.
+This PhD in Population Health Sciences (PHS) is intended for students who are looking to pursue careers in academia in one of five Fields of Study as well as in organizations related to population health or research-related positions beyond academia.
+In addition to nurturing the development of the next generation of population health researchers and scientists, PHS provides tremendous opportunities for students to build scientific communication and mentoring, and teaching skills – while all along, building lasting connections across students, alumni, and faculty at our world-renowned Harvard University.